djvaron/Goldbach/README.md

   1. The average cost of checking primeness grows.
   2. The size <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;L" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;L" title="L" /></a> of the Boolean sieve array grows, demanding <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;L" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;L" title="L" /></a> bytes in memory.

-We designed a simple algorithm in C for verifying Goldbach's conjecture and developed several parallel implementations of the code to identify the best strategies for tackling large problem sizes, given the above limitations.
+We designed a simple algorithm in C for verifying Goldbach's conjecture and developed several parallel implementations of the code to identify the best strategies for tackling the problem with increasing integer size.

 We tested the following forms of parallelism: